Frequently Asked Sewer Questions

 Will my insurance policy cover a sewer back-up?

 Please check your policy and consider adding a rider for sewage back ups if you are not covered.
-If you have sustained damage, please contact the City of Thomasville Risk Management Department at (229) 227-7001 or ECC at (229) 227-5499 (after normal business hours) and your insurance carrier.
+If you have sustained damage, please contact the City of Thomasville Risk Management Department at (229) 227-7001 or the Utilities Response Center at (229) 227-5499 (after normal business hours) and your insurance carrier.
 A sewer crew will come out and inspect the mainline for potential blockages.
 We recommend that pictures be taken of any damage sustained to assist you with your insurance claim.

 How can I find out if my property is located in a sewer serviced area, or if my property is already hooked to sewer?